firejake308/uw2a/config.md

 with all versions.
 If you wanted to add your own tags, you could even set it to `JohhnysCustomTags`, and then it would open tags that looked like `#AK_Step2_vJohnnysCustomTags::#UWorld::12345`, although it would be a little ugly

+### Shelf
+can be set to a particular shelf topic to filter to, or an asterisk in quotes ("*") to work with all topics.